Disadvantages of Refinancing a Home Loan

 So, what happens if you really need to refinance your existing mortgage but can't take out another loan, don’t want to deal with a stressful loan process, or don’t want to add to your existing debt?

 This scenario is all too common for homeowners.
-For them, residential sale-leasebacks are the best option.
+For many, sell and stay transactions can be a great option.

 Sources: